 Who is your ideal customer?
 Understand what they like about your product and where they shop, what they read, and potentially what other brands they are interested in.

-This information allows you to select the right publications to allow you to reach those key customers and saves expensive mistakes from putting the right marketing in the wrong place.
+This information allows you to select the right publications to reach those key customers and saves expensive mistakes from putting the right marketing in the wrong place.

 2. Know your objective